m3db/m3/src/dbnode/encoding/proto/docs/unmarshal.md

 1. The `buffer`, which is similar to [protoreflect's dynamic codex](https://github.com/jhump/protoreflect/blob/master/dynamic/codec.go) and provides an interface for iterating over a marshalled Protobuf message, one `<fieldNumber, wiretype, value>` tuple at a time.

-2. The `customFieldUnmarshaller`, which wraps the `buffer` and exposes an interface for efficiently unmarshalling top-level scalar fields with no allocations, as well as returning the marshaled bytes for any fields that the unmarshaller doesn't have an efficient unmarshalling codepath for (`maps`, `repeated` fields, and nested messages, etc).
+2. The `customFieldUnmarshaller`, which wraps the `buffer` and exposes an interface for efficiently unmarshalling top-level scalar fields with no allocations, as well as returning the marshalled bytes for any fields that the unmarshaller doesn't have an efficient unmarshalling codepath for (`maps`, `repeated` fields, and nested messages, etc).

 ### Buffer